 Memberships for the Wiehle-Reston East Metrorail station bike room are now being accepted.
 To receive an info packet, write to the county bicycle program.
 See the FABB blog entry with more details about joining.

-Funding for bike projects approved by Fairfax County Board of Supervisors—At their meeting on Tuesday the Fairfax County Board of Supervisors approved approximately $40 million in funding for bike projects over six years as part of a major 6-year transportation funding package.
+Funding for bike projects approved by Fairfax County Board of Supervisors—In January 2014 the Fairfax County Board of Supervisors approved approximately $40 million in funding for bike projects over six years as part of a major 6-year transportation funding package.
 The bike funding is approximately $7 million/year.
 This is a significant increase in funding from previous years although only a small portion (3%) of the nearly $1.3 billion in total transportation funding.
 There was also significant funding for bike projects that will be included in many of the road projects that were part of the package.
 Most of the Bicycle/Pedestrian projects are sidewalks that could be used by some cyclists.
+See the list of approved projects (May 15, 2014).
+Earlier list of projects that includes District name (Jan 2014).

 The major bike-related projects included on the list, many of which are multi-use trails, are: Old Keene Mill Road Bike Shoulders ($9 million), Route 236 Corridor Improvements (bike lanes, wide curb lanes, bike shoulders, $7.5 million), Scotts Run Stream Valley Trail ($3 million), Cinderbed Road Bikeway ($4 million), Mount Vernon Memorial Highway (Potomac Heritage National Scenic Trail) ($6.5 million), Mason Neck Trail ($5 million), and improvements to Holmes Run Stream Valley Trail ($1.5 million).